Filip7/s2m/README.md

 # s2m

 > [!WARNING]
-> Work in progress, from version [0.5.0](https://github.com/Filip7/s2m/releases/tag/v0.5.0) it works with taking user input
+> Work in progress, currently it can read from stdin and files, also it can save the output to a file
+> BUT, I have not tested it on larger sql files, so there might be performance issues
+> Will work on them

 Single to multi line SQL